Aiming at companies doing business online in Asia, Asia Online will expand its internet communications business in North America and Australia.

 Under a plan announced on Tuesday, Asia Online Americas will widen its offerings to include application services and targeted marketing programs for businesses expanding into Asia, according to a release issued by the company.
 The company is responding to complaints from US businesses that are forced to deal with a number of different vendors just to set up a simple Asian Web site with localised content, according to the release.

-The holding company is also preparing to announce a host of acquisitions in Australia later this week or early next week, said Dunn.
+The holding company is also preparing to announce a host of acquisitions in Australia later this week or early next week, Dunn said.